wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Viewing Histogram Metrics

-Starting with release 2018.42, you can view histograms in the Histogram browser if you're cluster is licensed for that feature.
+Starting with release 2018.42, you can view histograms in the Histogram browser if your cluster is licensed for that feature.

 To view histograms:
 1. Click **Browse > Histograms** and start typing the histogram metric name.